bkeepers/git-history/article.md

 	 create mode 100644 README.md
 	 create mode 100644 article.md

-Oops, after I made the commit, I realized that I had committed `article.md`, which was just the first few sentences of the introduction.
+Oops, after committing, I realized that I had committed `article.md`, which was just some notes and the first few sentences of the introduction.
 I did not intend to commit that file yet, so let's remove it.

 	$ git rm --cached article.md
 	rm 'article.md'